 They also emphasize their achievements and dedication to projects during team meetings, seeking validation for their efforts.

-They intend to elicit admiration from their colleagues and superiors, capitalizing on the positive attention that the admired colleague receives.
+They intend to elicit admiration from their colleagues and superiors, capitalizing on the positive attention the admired colleague receives.

 By aligning their behavior with highly valued qualities in the workplace, they create the illusion of shared values and dedication, leading to positive feedback and admiration from others.